Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 * **P"file.csv"** Optional file name for height map file or probe points file to save with **S3** or load with **S1** or **S4**.
 * **Kn** (supported in RRF 3.01 and later only, default 0) Z probe number

+#### Mesh.g

-If G29 is commanded with no S parameter, then file **sys/mesh.g** is run if it exists, and in RRF 3.3 and later any parameters present are passed to mesh.g.
-If sys/mesh.g is not present then the command behaves like G29 S0.
+* In RRF 3.2 and later, if G29 is commanded with no S parameter, then file **sys/mesh.g** is run if it exists.
+* In RRF 3.3 and later any parameters present are passed to mesh.g.
+* If sys/mesh.g is not present then the command behaves like G29 S0.

 ### Examples
 <br>